zwettemaan/CRDT_UXP/mddocs/InDesign-UXP-UXPScript-Bridge-Blog-Draft.md

 - Multiple public reports from InDesign developers describe UXP DOM work as substantially slower than older scripting paths for real jobs.
 - Public articles and forum threads show that mixed-technology solutions are a normal production strategy in the InDesign world.
 - Public `doScript` usage across scripting boundaries is common.
-- The exact top-level `async` token trigger for redraw-heavy UXPScript launches still appears to be a less widely documented finding.
+- The exact top-level async-syntax trigger for redraw-heavy UXPScript launches still appears to be a less widely documented finding.

 So the broad problem is externally corroborated.